*

 " McLeod was in the same class as Daniel Kenny at North Berwick Public School.
 McLeod won the American National in 1908 and Kenny was Canadian champion in 1910."

 On 16th May 1903, McLeod grabbed the headlines in the Rockford Morning Star by setting a new record 32 for the nine hole course.
 Only weeks after his arrival McLeod entered the U.S. Open at Baltusrol G.C. and in July at the Western Open played at Milwaukee C.C., he tied for 5th place with Willie Anderson.
-McLeod, a wisp of a man standing 5 feet 4 inches tall, made himself into a tremendous player.
+McLeod, standing 5 feet 4 inches tall, and weighing 108 pounds earned the nickname 'The Wasp' because of his size and killer instinct on the course.

 In November 1905, Fred McLeod won the inaugural matchplay Western Professional Golfers Association Championship at Chicago G.C, Wheaton.
-The press described McLeod as 'the 23 year old boy from Willie Anderson's town who once beat no less a player than Robert Maxwell'.
+The press described McLeod as the 23 year old boy from Willie Anderson's town who once beat no less a player than Robert Maxwell'.
 Although Fred McLeod lived in the same stair as Anderson in North Berwick, he did not see much of him due to the disparity in ages, Anderson was three years older - "and that makes lots of difference when you are kids," said McLeod.
 But Fred saw plenty of Willie and his skill in America, especially when both were attached to mid-western clubs.
-In 1906, McLeod transferred to the Midlothian Country Club, Blue Island near Chicago where he remained until 1909.
+In January 1906 McLeod sailed from Laredo in Texas to Mexico to play in a golf tournament which included Andrew Kirkaldy, Willie Anderson, Jack White, Alex Herd and Willie and Alex Smith.

 In November 1907, McLeod returned to Scotland for four months.
 At the start of the 1908 season he travelled to San Antonio C.C in Texas where he wintered, before returning to Midlothian in the spring.
 In 1910 he followed Willie Anderson as pro at St. Louis Country Club (1910-13) while wintering at Corpus Christi G.C in Texas and Hot Springs G.C Arkansas.
-In 1912 and 1913 he wintered at Audubon G.C in New Orleans.
+In 1910 McLeod won the Florida Open Championship on 141, three shots ahead of Willie Anderson with his brother Tom Anderson of St Augustine Golf and Country Club in 5th place.
+In 1912 and 1913 McLeod wintered at Audubon G.C in New Orleans.

 McLeod's first tournament victory came in 1905 at the Riverside Open, followed by the Western PGA title, which he again won in 1907.
 At the Western Open in 1906 McLeod tied for 3rd place with Willie Anderson and amazingly the following year, again they could not be separated, tieing for the runners-up spot.
 During 1908, Fred McLeod beat Willie Anderson twice.
 The first match at Lake Geneve Country Club of Wisconsin, McLeod won 2 and 1.
 The first seven holes were halved and Anderson was 2 up after the first hole in the afternoon round, but Fred caught up with him at the turn and eventually won.
 The other match at Chicago Golf Club was played in windy conditions and Anderson was not playing well, McLeod won 5 and 3.
 The battle continued at the 1908 Western Open played at Normandie Park G.C. in St. Louis but this time Anderson edged ahead, winning the tournament by a single stroke from McLeod.